Large-Scale Training Data Attribution for Music Generative Models via Unlearning: Methodology

 \subsection{Unlearning Algorithm}

-We apply the mirrored influence hypothesis~\cite{ko2024mirrored}, which avoids the computationally expensive process of unlearning all the samples in the training dataset by, instead, unlearning only the generated sample.
-Intuitively, the training examples that the model ``relates'' to the generated sample will be also unlearned.
-However, one needs to be careful to preserve the capability to still generate other samples without catastrophic forgetting~\cite{wang2024data}.
-To unlearn the generated sample $\hat{\mathbf{z}}$, the unlearned objective is defined as $\mathcal{L}^{\hat{\mathbf{z}}}_\text{unlearn}(\theta)=-\mathcal{L}(\hat{\mathbf{z}},\theta)+\sum_{\mathbf{z}_i\in D}\mathcal{L}(\mathbf{z}_i,\theta)$.
-The first term unlearns $\hat{\mathbf{z}}$ by minimizing the log-likelihood for the sample, and the second term acts as a regularization to prevent the model from forgetting existing training data by maximizing the log-likelihood for it.
-Borrowing the idea from elastic weight consolidation~\cite{li2020few}, when FIM is symmetric, we can simplify the second term into a quadratic form by applying the second-order Taylor expansion around $\theta_0$: $\mathcal{L}(\mathbf{z}_i,\theta) = \frac{1}{2}(\theta-\theta_0)^\top \mathbf{F}(\theta-\theta_0)$, where $\mathbf{F}$ refers to the FIM.
-Plugging it back to the objective, we have
+While the most intuitive way to unlearn \(\hat{\mathbf{z}}\) is to directly maximize its loss, this approach can lead to catastrophic forgetting~\cite{kirkpatrick2017overcoming}.
+To unlearn the generated sample $\hat{\mathbf{z}}$ without catastrophic forgetting, the unlearned objective should be defined as

+where the first term unlearns $\hat{\mathbf{z}}$ by maximizing the diffusion loss of the generated sample and the second term acts as a regularization to prevent the model from forgetting existing training data by minimizing the diffusion loss for the dataset $D$.
+Borrowing the idea from~\cite{li2020few}, the second term can be simplified by applying second-order Taylor expansion around $\theta_0$: